stevenplatt/homelab/README.md

 ## Service List

-The following containers are deployed with the Kebernetes cluster environment
+The following containers are deployed with the Kebernetes cluster environment.
+This list is included for demonstration purposes and can be considered partial or otherwise incomplete.

 - Telecomsteve (Website)
 - ResearchEng Portfolio (Website)